ossimlabs/omar-ui/docs/user-guide/omar-ui.md

 TIP: You can right-click the map to get that point's coordinate.
 Also, the mouse-coordinate format found at the bottom-right of the map can be changed simply by clicking on it.

 ### Results
 Search results are displayed in a box to the right of the map with the total number of results shown in the top-right corner.
-Each image will have the corresponding links associated with it.

 ![](./carousel.png)

+#### Associated Links
 * **<span class="fa fa-arrows"></span>&nbsp;:**
 Zoom to an image extent.
 * **<span class="fa fa-table"></span>&nbsp;:**